-Now, how is Amazon going to rank the best sellers?
+Now, how is Amazon going to rank the bestsellers?
 Well, the factors to rank in Amazon SERPs differ a lot from Google because here, the top 10 results are not websites but rather product listings of thousands of sellers.

-This is where the the role of A9 Algorithm comes to play.
+This is where the role of the A9 Algorithm comes to play.
 The algorithm is exclusively designed to ensure that a shopper is shown the best product possible.
 So, unless you don’t have these factors in your listing, you are never going to make it to the top.

 Unfortunately, no big company will reveal how their algorithm works because that’s their secret and that’s how they are making billions.
-However, by experimenting, most sellers and experts have come up with their own versions of ranking on top.
+However, by experimenting, most sellers and experts have come up with their versions of ranking on top.